ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 ### Connecting to AWS

-To connect to AWS, you should use `get_aws_connection_info` and then `boto3_conn`.
+AnsibleAWSModule provides the `resource` and `client` helper methods for obtaining boto3 connections.

-These functions handle some of the more esoteric connection options, such as security tokens and boto profiles.
+These handle some of the more esoteric connection options, such as security tokens and boto profiles.

+If using the basic AnsibleModule then you should use `get_aws_connection_info` and then `boto3_conn` to connect to AWS as these handle the same range of connection options.

 #### boto